Find out how investors can build a socially responsible portfolio that can bolster their beliefs and their bottom lines.

 Step 2: Determine which items pertain to the portfolio

 Investors should next identify the issues on their list that are in scope for publicly traded corporations.
 Not all will make the cut.
-In the case of a publicly traded company, the concern should relate to the kinds of products that it sells or the way it conducts its business.
+In the case of a publicly traded company, the concern should relate to the kinds of products it sells or the way it conducts its business.
 Some concerns may qualify on that front but may be better addressed through public policy, such as regulating or containing plastic pollution.
 Other concerns, such as innovations in renewable energy, may be better suited for private companies or start-ups.

 Step 3: Identify active ownership opportunities